JayGoel07/Railway_Management_System/README.txt

 9. Exit: Exit the program

 #`python3 Main.py` to see if the program is running correctly and is able to connect to MySQL Server
+# RailwayManagement.docx is attached in the repository to show a structural view of how the project is working.